 Classes and Seminars are also available upon request, as is individualized instruction, so please let us know if you don’t see something you want; we may be able to offer it if we have enough interested students.
 Call Judith Gerber at 646-312-1420.

 This service is available to companies, organizations and individuals.
-If you are interested, please call CCVIP at 646-312-1420 for more information.
+If you are interested in an estimate or for more information, please call CCVIP at 646-312-1420.

 Web Usability Testing

 CCVIP offers a fee for service initiative to test the degree to which web sites are usable by blind and visually impaired computer users.
 The service is offered to businesses and nonprofits and offers feedback on ease of use and what must be done to make the designated pages and the site as a whole accessible.

 Screen reading and screen magnification programs allow a blind or low vision computer user to interact with standard programs in the Windows Operating System.
 Often, though, the screen readers/ magnifiers need special knowledge or instructions, to make the application both accessible and useable.

 Scripting turns an otherwise inaccessible application into something equally as accessible to a blind user as to someone with full sight by providing custom data entry messages to keep the blind person in sync with the application’s data entry requirements or giving feedback about changes on the screen which the user must have to operate the application properly and accurately.